Publications

 Extended STL, volume 2 is in early preparation, and is aimed for publication by Addison-Wesley, in 2010.

 From August 2009, Matthew Wilson will write the Quality Matters column for the ACCU's Overload magazine.
+As from 2015, a bitesize / TL;DR format is adopted for some of the smaller instalments, known as QM Bites:

 From 2003-6, Matthew Wilson wrote for C/C++ User's Journal in the (in-print) column Positive Integration.